 Should the informal process not satisfactorily address your concerns, you may file a formal grievance to Managing Director Sara Nephew (firstname.lastname@example.org) or Associate Director Andy Vollbrecht (email@example.com).
 Please provide a detailed response to the following:

 - Information about the alleged accessibility issue including a specific description of the action or inaction that precipitated the grievance, as well as the date, place, and names of the persons involved

 - Efforts made to settle the complaint informally

 - Remedy sought

-The Executive Director and Associate Director will complete a thorough investigation of the complaint and issue a written response within 14 days.
+The Managing Director and Associate Director will complete a thorough investigation of the complaint and issue a written response within 14 days.

-While it is hoped the complainant can resolve a grievance within the WBCA process, he/she has the right to file any grievance directly to the U.S. Office of Civil Rights at any time.
+While it is hoped the complainant can resolve a grievance within the WBCA process, they have the right to file any grievance directly to the U.S. Office of Civil Rights at any time.